Media Center

 Share

-No one needs to be reminded that the last two plus years have brought about lasting changes—invited or not—to just about every facet of life.
-Arguably, the workplace has borne the greatest brunt of the pandemic’s impact.
-Mix in considerable social unrest, and the result is an organizational environment in need of reassessment.
-What worked for most organizations in 2019 simply doesn’t cut it in 2022.
+The last five years have been interesting, to say the least.
+They also brought about a variety of changes that have upended the way many of us work.
+What worked for most organizations in 2019 simply doesn’t cut it in 2025.
 The key to successfully moving forward is creating a culture that transcends the boundaries of physical space.

 To naysayers, company culture is just about pizza parties and goofy activities that take time away from the real focus—the corporate bottom line.
 But to savvy leaders, it’s company culture that’s driving the bottom line.
 While many organizations widely proclaim that their people are their greatest asset, a good deal of them don’t run their businesses like they really believe that.
 New employees are smart enough to quickly figure this out.
 Those who find a disconnect between the corporate mantra and actual policies and corporate culture won’t be around long.